xamarin/mac-ios-samples/MetalKitEssentials/README.md

 MetalKitEssentials
 ==============

-Note: Preview. iOS only (Mac part is not quite finished)

 This sample demonstrates how to use key functionality provided by MetalKit on both iOS and OS X, including usage of the MetalKit view, texture loader, and the Model I/O integration.
 The sample uses the MetalKit view to get Metal rendering, the texture loader to load 2D assets, and the Model I/O framework to load an OBJ file with help from MetalKit to render the mesh object.

 Build Requirements